JonThomas/Azure-AZ-500-Study-Guide/2-Implement platform protection/21-Configure endpoint protection.md

 1. Endpoint Detection for Endpoint & response - for finding threats that want to stay hidden
    * Collects behaviours and attacker techniques on endpoints to define an alert for suspicious or malicious activity
    * Visually investigate and take actions: Threat hunting
-   * Write queries across all endpoint.
+   * Write queries across all endpoints.
 Six months of data
-   * Submit files for inspection
+   * Submit files for inspection, using the sandbox
 1. Automation: Auto investigation and remediation
-   * Reduces alters that have to be manually handled
+   * Reduces alerts that have to be manually handled
 1. Mcrosoft Threat Experts
    * Managed threat service
    * Reach out to experts